 To me, the best part of creating with anything new is the unknown journey and it’s mysterious destination.

-When I have news or something to say, I blog about my art work on occasion.
+My recent work has been a return to the intersection of dreaming, nature, spirit and the creative impulse.
 My background is varied.
 I was in publishing for many years, mostly as an illustrator.
 From 2004 to 2013, I was a founding member of West Cove Gallery and Studio in CT.
 This was a working printmaking co-operative, which meant that people would come by and watch us work.
 This was a lot of fun, and I enjoyed interactions with other artists and the public.

 The details of all that are in my bio above, but people always ask how I started in monotypes to begin with.
 In university, I had printmaking studies, stone lithography, silk screen and relief.
 Mostly I painted and tried out a bunch of stuff, which is what you are supposed to do in school.